SheffieldML/GPc/README.md

 <h1>GP-LVM Software</h1>

-This page describes how to compile and gives some examples of use of the C++ Gaussian Process Latent Variable Model Software (GP-LVM) available for <a href="http://www.cs.man.ac.uk/neill-bin/software/downloadForm.cgi?toolbox=gplvmcpp">download here</a>.
+This page describes how to compile and gives some examples of use of the C++ Gaussian Process Latent Variable Model Software (GP-LVM).

-<h3>Release Information</h3>

 <p>Release 0.201